Keiner28/google-translate-app/README.md

 cd google-translate-app
 npm install
 ```
+3. Create the respective `.env` files specified in the README of each project

-3. Start development in watch mode with Turbo Repo:
+4. Start development in watch mode with Turbo Repo:
 ```
 npm run dev
 ```